NIPG-DG schemes for transformed master equations modeling open quantum systems: Introduction

 \section{Introduction}

-Open quantum systems model the interaction (energy exchange, for example) of a system with a usually larger environment in a quantum setting.
-They are mathematically expressed in quantum information science by master equations in Lindblad form (when a Markovian dynamics in the interaction is assumed) for the density matrix of the system \cite{MikeIke} (to describe, for example, a noisy quantum channel).
-These Lindblad master equations can be converted into Wigner-Fokker-Planck (WFP) equations by applying to them a Wigner transform \cite{Ferraro, Arnold}.
-The density matrix is converted under this transformation into the Wigner function representing the system.
-The Wigner-Fokker-Planck formulation is then, mathematically, completely equivalent to the Lindblad master equation description of open quantum systems.
-The quantum Fokker-Planck operator terms (which are the analogs in the Wigner formulation of the Lindblad operators of the master equation) represent the diffusive behavior of the system plus a friction term, both due to the interaction with the environment, via energy exchanges, for example, as abovementioned.
+Open quantum systems model the important physics problem of the interaction (through energy exchanges, for example) between a quantum (sub-)system and a usually larger environment. { This problem has important applications in quantum computing and information sciences, for two main reasons: first, the study of noise is fundamental in quantum computing as one of the main issues with practical implementations of these devices from an experimental point of view is their errors due to their high sensitivity to the noise introduced by the environment; second, recent studies \cite{PhysRevResearch.6.033147} show that ground state preparation (that is, the guiding of the quantum state towards the ground state from which to start a quantum computation) can be achieved via the introduction of Lindbladians (namely, Markovian noise).} { If a Markovian dynamics for the interaction is assumed, open quantum systems are mathematically expressed in quantum information science by a Lindblad master equation for the density matrix of the system \cite{MikeIke} to describe, for example, a noisy quantum channel.
+When the variables of interest for the problem are continuous, such as position or momentum, these } Lindblad master equations can be converted into Wigner-Fokker-Planck (WFP) equations by applying to them a Wigner transform \cite{Ferraro, Arnold}.
+The density matrix is converted under this transformation into the Wigner quasi-probability density function representing the system.
+The Wigner-Fokker-Planck formulation is then, mathematically, equivalent to the Lindblad master equation description of open quantum systems { when they admit a description in terms of continuous quantum variables}.
+The quantum Fokker-Planck operator terms (which are the analogs in the Wigner formulation of the Lindblad { jump} operators of the master equation) represent the { diffusion and friction in the system, both of these phenomena } due to the interaction with the environment, { say} via energy exchanges, as abovementioned.